A New Tool for Relaxation, Self-Regulation, & Beyond

 I inhaled deeply, focusing on my breath and the sonic vibration of Ohm coursing through my ears.
 I imagined the sound as a kind of fairy dust entering my ear canals, swirling round and round the curves of my cochlea, and then moving into my head, spreading synapses throughout the circuits of my brain, down my spinal cord, and into the network of my nervous system.

-I could feel those intrusive thoughts knocking on the door of my mind like a mad monkey, but again, I kept focussing on my breath and the sound of Ohm.
+I could feel those intrusive thoughts knocking on the door of my mind like a mad monkey, but again, I kept focusing on my breath and the sound of Ohm.
 I imagined tiny “thought bubbles” floating outside my body and then bursting into a fine mist, eventually evaporating into thin air.
 Instinctively, I spread my arms and legs outward like the spokes of a wagon wheel, stretching as wide as I could in the style of Da Vinci’s Vitruvian Man.

 I repeated this visualization five times, always bringing my focus back to my breath and the sonic vibration of Ohm.
+The mad monkey was still in the background, but I had managed to keep it at bay.
+I was doing that: Me, Myself, and I. I was controlling the mad monkey instead of it controlling me, at least temporarily.

-ling the mad monkey instead of it controlling me, at least temporarily.
+I was controlling the mad monkey instead of it controlling me.

 This was a breakthrough.